cdsmith/HMock/README.md

 a method optional, or limit the number of times it can occur.

 These tools let you express more of the exact properties you intend to test, so that you don't fall into the over-assertion trap.
+This also unlocks the opportunity to test concurrent and non-deterministic code.

 ### Flexible matchers